Prizes, scholarships and other financial support

 Sydney University Greek Society Prize for Highest Aggregate Mark in third year honours entry Modern Greek units

 Established in 1995 by a donation of $1,000 from the Sydney University Greek Society, this prize is awarded annually to the student with the highest aggregate mark for third year honours entry units who is proceeding to MA or Honours year in Modern Greek.
-Value $1000.
+Value: approximately $1000.

 Greek Heritage Scholarship

 This scholarship was established in 2004 through the offer of an annual donation from Vicki Adraskelas, a former student of the University of Sydney, to assist postgraduate students undertaking research in Modern Greek Studies.
 It is awarded annually on the recommendation of the Department of Modern Greek to a student enrolled as a full-time candidate in a postgraduate research degree in the Department of Modern Greek, who proposes the soundest research proposal, and demonstrates the greatest need to travel overseas to Greece for research material.
 Value: approximately $5000.

 NOW OPEN!!
 Nicholas Anthony Aroney Research Scholarship

 Established in 2009 from the Estate of the late Nicholas Anthony Aroney and in his memory, the purpose of the Nicholas Anthony Aroney Research Scholarship is to enable postgraduate students to undertake research involving promoting Greek language and/or culture, either in Greece or Australia.